Panel 1 · America's 250th Anniversary Exhibit

 The Broader History of Slavery — Context the Schools Don't Teach

-The Party That Fought Abolition — From Lincoln to the Civil Rights Act
+Democrats Fought Ending Slavery — From Lincoln to the Civil Rights Act

 This is a thread of history that runs unbroken for over 100 years.
 It is not taught in most schools.